Gleoman/Makers-cloud-engineer-exercise/README.md

    **Pros**

-   JavaScript and Node are very widely used and was also taught on the Makers Academy course, although to a significantly lesser degree than Ruby/Ruby-on-Rails.
-The FT github also indicates that, out of the languages that I considered, this is the most frequently used at the FT.
+   JavaScript and Node was on the Makers Academy course, although to a significantly lesser degree than Ruby/Ruby-on-Rails, and are widely used.
+The FT's github also shows that JavaScript is a favoured language there.

    **Cons**